I have wide ranging research interests, but my current projects include:

 Moral Reasoning in a Pluralistic World (McGill-Queen’s University Press, 2015) [Amazon, Indigo].

-Selected articles and book chapters [or see my my full CV]
+Selected articles and book chapters [or see my CV].

 “Objectification: Conceptual and Normative Groundwork” in Clare Chambers, Brian Earp, and Lori Watson, Routledge Handbook on the Philosophy of Sex and Sexuality (Routledge, 2022).